adioshun/gitBook_Deeplearning/Transfer-Learning/2017-Dynamically-Expandable-Networks.md

 - It is also used when the new data is sparse.

-## 1. 구현 방법 - 간단버젼
-- 방법 : constantly fine-tuning the model based on newer data.
+## 1. 구현 방법(간단버젼) : constantly fine-tuning the model based on newer data.

 ### 문제점 # 1

 - However, if the **new task** is very **different** from the old tasks, the model will not be able to perform well on that new task, as features from the old task are not useful,
 	- e.g. if a model that is trained on a million images of animals, it will probably not work very well if it is fine-tuned on images of cars.

 ### 문제점 # 2

 - after **fine-tuning**, the model may begin to perform the **original** task **poorly** (in this example, predicting animals).